ArthurSonzogni/chromiumos-platform2/modemfwd/README.md

 `--flash_mode_check` should return the string "true" if the modem is present in flash mode, and something else otherwise (preferably "false" for readability).

+`--get_heartbeat_config` should return a list of key/value pairs, one per line.
+Valid pairs are:
+* `max_failures`: the number of failures before `modemfwd` should reset this modem
+* `interval`: the interval between heartbeat checks, in seconds

 All commands should return 0 on success and something non-zero on failure.
 `modemfwd` will look for these binaries in the directory passed as the